Franco's administrative leave extended

-Franco’s leave, which removes him from the Rays’ 40-man roster, is effective through June 1, according to an MLB official, in a decision made through a joint agreement by Major League Baseball and the MLB Players Association.
+Franco’s initial leave, which removed him from the Rays’ 40-man roster, was made effective through June 1, according to an MLB official, in a decision made through a joint agreement by Major League Baseball and the MLB Players Association.
+The extension covers the next 6 1/2 weeks, up to and including the Rays’ final game before the All-Star break.

 The Rays and Franco mutually agreed that the All-Star shortstop would be placed on the restricted list last Aug.
 14, when MLB and authorities in Franco’s native Dominican Republic began investigating allegations that he had an inappropriate relationship with a minor.
 Franco was placed on indefinite administrative leave on Aug.
 22 and did not play for the Rays the rest of the season.